Is Crypto Lending Safe? An Honest Assessment for 2026

 2. Collateralization

-In healthy lending markets, loans are overcollateralized — meaning the borrower has posted more collateral than they've borrowed.
-This protects lenders if the borrower defaults.
+In healthy lending markets, loans are overcollateralized — borrowers post more collateral than they borrow.
+This protects lenders if borrowers default.

-• DeFi protocols like Aave and Compound typically enforce overcollateralization through smart contracts.
-Borrowers must maintain collateral ratios above defined thresholds, and liquidation is automatic if they don't.
+DeFi protocols like Aave and Compound typically enforce overcollateralization through smart contracts.
+Liquidation is automatic if borrowers don't maintain required ratios.

-• CeFi platforms may or may not require overcollateralization, and you may not be able to verify their lending practices independently.
+CeFi platforms may or may not require overcollateralization, and you often can't verify their lending practices independently.

 Undercollateralized lending was a primary contributor to the 2022 crisis.
-Celsius and Voyager made large undercollateralized loans to institutional borrowers like Three Arrows Capital, which defaulted.
+Celsius and Voyager made large undercollateralized loans to Three Arrows Capital, which defaulted.

 3. Platform Track Record and Transparency